-Head down the stairs and you'll see the Hameetman Career Center, which assists current students and alumni with opportunities including graduate school, employment, fellowships, pre-health advising, student-alumni networking, career panels and resume-writing and interview skill-training workshops.
+Head down the stairs and you'll find the Hameetman Career Center, which assists current students and alumni with opportunities including graduate school, employment, fellowships, pre-health advising, student-alumni networking, career panels and resume-writing and interview skill-training workshops.

-As you continue on, Johnson Hall will be on your left.
+As you continue into the Quad, Johnson Hall will be on your left.
 Designed by Myron Hunt and opened in 1914 as one of the Eagle Rock campus' three original buildings, Johnson houses the McKinnon Center for Global Affairs, the International Programs Office, Choi Auditorium, the Varelas Innovation Lab and the departments of Diplomacy & World Affairs, Politics, Spanish & French Studies, East Asian Languages & Cultures, and Comparative Studies in Literature & Culture, as well as classrooms and seminar rooms.

-The heart of architect Myron Hunt's 1911 master plan for our 120-acre campus-the Academic Quad-is lined with the College's original Beaux Arts buildings and the mid-century Herrick Chapel.
+The heart of architect Myron Hunt's 1911 master plan for our 120-acre campus-the Academic Quad-is lined with the College's original Beaux Arts buildings and the midcentury Herrick Chapel.
 The benches under the oaks are a favorite place to talk, study or go online (most of the campus is wireless).

-As you walk the length of the Quad, you'll see to the Kenneth T. Norris Hall, which is dedicated to the study of science at Occidental, housing chemistry laboratories, a lecture hall, the Chemistry Department, classrooms and other offices.
+As you walk the length of the Quad, you'll see on your left the Kenneth T. Norris Hall, which houses chemistry laboratories, a lecture hall, the Chemistry Department, classrooms and other offices.